Sergey Alexandrovich Filatov: Political career

 In 1990 Filatov was elected People's Deputy of the RSFSR, a member of the Soviet of the Republic, the lower chamber of the Supreme Soviet of Russia.
-He was a member of the two Supreme Soviet's Committees: the Committee on freedom of conscience, religion, mercy and charity, and the Committee on economic reform and property.
+He was a member of the two Supreme Soviet's Committees: the committee on freedom of conscience, religion, mercy and charity, and the committee on economic reform and property.
 During the August putsch of 1991 Filatov headed the defence staff of the White House.
 In 1991, he was appointed secretary of the Presidium of the Supreme Soviet, and at the end of the year was elected First Deputy Chairman of the Supreme Soviet and became a permanent member of the Security Council of Russia.

 From January 1993 to January 1996, Filatov was the head of the Presidential Administration of Russia, as well as the chairman of the Expert and Analytical Council under the President of Russia and the chairman of the Presidential Commission on state awards in the field of literature and art.
 In 1996, Filatov left the state service and he was appointed deputy head of Boris Yeltsin's reelection headquarters.
 He headed the Public Movement to Support the President (ODOPP) and later the All-Russian Coordination Council (OKS), which was in charge of 1996 and 1997 election campaigns of Yeltsin-appointed governors.

 Civic activity

-Filatov is a member of the Union of Journalists of Russia and chairman of the Union of Writers of Moscow.
+Filatov was a member of the Union of Journalists of Russia and chairman of the Union of Writers of Moscow.
 In April 2006, he became the Chairman of the Expert Council of the "Attention" Foundation, which held the first ADHD-themed forum in Russia.
 In March 2014, he signed an appeal against Russian government policy in Crimea.

+Death

+Sergey Filatov died on 25 August 2023, at the age of 87.